dotnet/machinelearning/docs/code/VBufferCareFeeding.md

 * `Microsoft.ML.Runtime.Data.BufferBuilder<T>` is an abstract class whose concrete implementations are used throughout ML.NET to build up `VBuffer<T>` instances.
-Note that if one *can* simply build a `VBuffer` oneself easily and do not need the nicities provided by the buffer builder, you should probably just do it yourself.
+Note that if one *can* simply build a `VBuffer` oneself easily and do not need the niceties provided by the buffer builder, you should probably just do it yourself.

 * `Microsoft.MachineLearning.Internal.Utilities.EnsureSize` is often useful to